Take your temp!

 As a hypothyroid patient, taking your temperature can be an important aspect in three ways:

-2) it can help you find the right dose of T3 in your treatment.
+2) it can provide a “clue”, with the free T3, free T4, and RT3, in helping you find the right dose of T3 in your treatment.

 HOW DOES MY TEMPERATURE DIAGNOSE HYPOTHYROIDISM?